wehlutyk/thesis/content/3-gistr-4-results.md

 * $\theta_{extend}$, the score for extending a gap;
   $\theta_{extend}$ is also negative.

-Given the right set of parameters, this tool lets us align two utterances and obtain the minimal set of operations that transform one into the other.
+Given the right set of parameters, the alignment produced by the NW algorithm to transform one utterance into another is a good approximation of the internal operations of said transformation.
 Take for instance the following two utterances from Experiment 3:

 > "Finding her son, Alvin, 69, hanged, Mrs Hunt, of Brighton, was so depressed she could not cut him down."  <!-- #2033 -->